Last updated: November 19, 2020

 Budget planning for employees can sometimes be a company’s largest expense and can be difficult to calculate.
 Employee records may be incomplete or out-of-date which can contribute to inaccurate budget planning.
 Good budgeting for employees means knowing the total cost for each employee, including compensation and benefits.

 Salary and wages budgets are often calculated per employee, but actuals are usually accumulated by dimensions (like location or department) and salary components or categories (like salaries, benefits, and vacation days), as opposed to individual employee details.
-Mapping your actuals to budget lines in Budgeting and Planning helps you determine how to handle this common gap in the relationship between your budget, your actuals and your financial structure.
+Mapping your actuals to budget lines in SIP helps you determine how to handle this common gap in the relationship between your budget, your actuals and your financial structure.

 What happens when you import employee data from Sage Intacct?